RetronEletron/EmergeLibrary/README.md

 Note:
 This installation guide only includes the additional steps of using the scripts stuff like editing fstab will not be documented.
+Another note thee scripts are originally created by TheSonicMaster or more specifically https://github.com/TheSonicMaster/  the script was just modified.

 ## How do i create stage4's?